Conditions of Use

 If you provide us with information regarding an issue that does not fall within our regulatory jurisdiction, we may refer your information to the appropriate local, State, or federal agency on your behalf.

-- The e-mail address and contents of the e-mail; and
+- The email address and contents of the email.

 - Information volunteered in response to the survey.